eso-mechanics/eso-mechanics/trials/hel-ra-citadel.md

         A huge air atronach that initially spawns in with 3 additional enemies and is typically pulled immediately; don't expect to be able to stop to change skills etc!
         His notable attacks are as follows:
         <ul>
-          <li><b>Gusts of wind</b> - small red AoEs that target a single (but quickly change targets) and will move around the group (following whichever group member they are targeting at the time) continuously though the fight.
+          <li><b>Gusts of wind</b> - Small red AoEs that target a single (but quickly change targets) and will move around the group (following whichever group member they are targeting at the time) continuously though the fight.
 A single group member can get targeted by multiple gusts at a time and these will do small amounts of damage to anyone standing in them.</li>
           <li><b>Heavy Attack</b> - Indicated by the usual "yellow sparks" the boss wraps his arms around his body and unleashes a powerful attack on whoever has aggro.</li>
           <li><b>Six Sword Assault</b> - The boss throws out four large AoEs in several directions (his "corners") that return the same way and deal damage to anyone in their path.</li>
           <li><b>Sword Swirl</b> - At 35% (and at regular intervals thereafter if the fight goes on for a while) the boss will form a large AoE around him and continuously spin his swords around dealing large amounts of damage to any group member caught inside.</li>
         </ul>
         After defeating Ra Kotu the gate he came out of (somehow) will be accessible.
 When 6 group members go inside the gate will close and the other 6 are locked out.
 To the right is another door that will now be open and the remaining group members can proceed through here.
-Due to this split the following will be split into "Left" and "Right" groups.
       </span>
       <span data-description="left">
         <h2>Left Route</h2>